kowainik/colourista/README.md

 In order to start using `colourista` in your project, you will need to set it up with the three easy steps:

-1. Add the dependency on `colorista` in your project's `.cabal` file.
+1. Add the dependency on `colourista` in your project's `.cabal` file.
 For this, you should modify the `build-depends` section by adding the name of this library.
 After the adjustment, this section could look like this: